ChristianHur/PHP-Web-Programming/README.md

 [Gateway Technical College](https://gtc.edu)

 ## Course Description
-This course prepares the student to develop advanced PHP and MySQL web applications.
-Students will learn advanced techniques for session management, validation, and authentication.
-Advanced web application features such as shopping carts, content management using various platforms, web forums and connecting to web services are discussed.
+This hands-on PHP Web Programming course provides the knowledge necessary to design and develop dynamic, database-driven web pages.
+Students will learn how to write and debug PHP code, how to effectively use many of its powerful features, and how to design and build their own PHP web applications.
+Students will design and create a Web Database using the popular MySQL DBMS to function as a backend database for their PHP website.